ethereumdegen/punk-forums/README.md

 Server requires node 14

--- use sockets to post bids
+--  Need to hide expired and burned bids !!!